 Following a vaccination schedule recommended by your veterinarian is crucial in protecting your puppy from various diseases.
 Vaccinations safeguard their health and prevent the spread of contagious illnesses.
 Additionally, discuss with your veterinarian the use of preventive medications, such as flea and tick preventives, to protect your puppy against parasites that could affect their overall well-being.

-Proper and Hydration
+Proper Nutrition and Hydration

 Providing your puppy with a balanced diet that meets their nutritional needs is essential for their overall health and development.
-Consult with your veterinarian to determine the appropriate type and amount of for your specific breed and age of puppy.
+Consult with your veterinarian to determine the appropriate type and amount of food for your specific breed and age of puppy.
 Ensure access to clean and fresh water at all times, as proper hydration is vital for their well-being and proper bodily functions.

-Using Puppy Pads or Grass Patches
+Using Puppy Pads or Indoor Grass Patches

 Puppy pads or indoor grass patches can be useful tools, especially during the early stages of housebreaking.
 They provide an alternative potty spot for your puppy if they cannot go outside.
 Gradually transition your puppy from using these indoor options to going outside as they become more accustomed to the routine.